Peter Blakeley: 1988–1994 : Commercial success

+In 1990, Blakeley recorded a cover of the 1965 song For Your Love by The Yardbirds for the various artists' soundtrack album for the Australian film The Crossing.

-Between 1990 and 1991, Blakeley embarked on two world tours which took in the US, UK, Australia and Western Europe to promote the release of the Harry's Café De Wheels record.
+Between 1990 and 1991 Blakeley embarked on two world tours which took in the US, UK, Australia and Western Europe to promote the release of the Harry's Café De Wheels record.
 Members of Blakeley's touring band during this time included Teenie Hodges, Hopeton Hibbert, Junior Baillie, Roger Mason, Ron Francois and Deni Hines.
 By this stage, the single "Crying in the Chapel" had charted on the Billboard Adult Contemporary charts in the US and received significant radio support across Europe.
 Subsequent singles released from the album also charted in Australia.

 Blakeley's follow up record The Pale Horse was released in 1993 by Giant/Warner in America.
-The album represented a different musical direction for Blakeley and incorporated stronger elements of Funk and Blues than Harry's Café De Wheels whilst still retaining a distinctive Soul sound.
+The album represented a different musical direction for Blakeley and incorporated stronger elements of Funk and Blues than Harry's Café De Wheels while still retaining a distinctive Soul sound.
 The album was recorded at the Paisley Park Studios in the US owned by Prince and included members of the New Power Generation on some of the tracks.
 The record was produced by Jeff Aldrich, David Z and Andrew Gold.
 David Z at that time had recently had major chart success with his production of The Fine Young Cannibals song "She Drives Me Crazy".

 One of the songs from the album Be Thankful for What You've Got was used in the opening sequence of the film The Taking of Beverly Hills, the two singles released from the album were "I've Been Lonely" and "God's Little Elvis".